Jonathon-RINC/DXL-Projects/README.md

-# DXL-Diagnostic
+# DXL Projects

-Simple Arduino program to quickly identify an evaluate DYNAMIXEL Servos
+A collection of DYNAMIXEL projects